 Split daily feeding recommendation into your preferred number of meals per day for your dog.

 Raw Diets for Puppies and Seniors

 During developmental stages, both puppies and senior dogs have an increased requirement for certain nutrients.
-Their bodies are growing and changing rapidly, so their diets need to supply the right types and quantities of the nutrients required to support this growth.
+Their bodies are growing and changing rapidly, so their diets need to supply the right types and quantities of nutrients required to support this growth.
 These three factors need to be considered when feeding a raw diet to dogs of different life stages: